top of page

 · Educated to SVQ level 2 or have relevant experience working in health and social care

-· Professional self-awareness and able to seek support and advice from my line manager appropriately and participate in supervision and support meetings positively
+· Professional self-awareness and ability to seek support and advice from line management appropriately.

 · Experience of working in a SSSC Registered Service

-General Duties
+General Duties:

 · Comply with legal and regulatory requirements such as provisions set out in the Health and Safety at Work Act 1974